cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Component KEMs MUST be IND-CCA-secure {{GHP2018}} {{XWING}}.

-For instances of `QSF`, the component KEM MUST also be ciphertext second preimage resistant (C2PRI) {{XWING}}: this allows the component KEM encapsulation key and ciphertext to be left out from the KDF input.
+For instances of QSF, the component KEM MUST also be ciphertext second preimage resistant (C2PRI) {{XWING}}: this allows the component KEM encapsulation key and ciphertext to be left out from the KDF input.